How to Spend Two Weeks in Japan: An Itinerary for First-Time Visitors

 Or.

 You could spend the entire day squealing over the wild deer that have made Nara their home.
 With over 1,000 of them inhabiting the city, you’ll find them everywhere.
 In the parks, outside the temples, wandering into shops, queuing for a bus — these deer are viewed as sacred by locals and are protected as national treasures.
-You can buy snacks from vendors around the city and feed them if you like — it’s a lot of fun!
+You can buy snacks from vendors around the city and feed them if you like — it’s a lot of fun, especially when they bow to greet you!

 Kyoto at night